BibekBhusal0/nvim-shadcn/README.md

 `doc`: Opens the documentation for the selected component from telescope (default: `<C-o>`).

-if you want to install component with different package manager you can set custom keymap for it like
+if you want to install component with different package manager you can set custom keymap for it like:

 ```lua
 require('nvim-shadcn').setup({